Do You Really Need a Lawyer if Your Divorce Is Uncontested?

 Many people think that they can take care of an uncontested divorce on their own, but they do not know what they are getting themselves into.
 Making a mistake during an uncontested divorce can cost both of you money down the road.
 An attorney can catch and recognize circumstances and help protect cases from becoming costly.

 Even if you are confident you can complete the process without hiring an attorney, it is good common sense to have your questions answered by a knowledgeable, experienced lawyer.
-It is worth arranging a consultation with an attorney at Massachusetts Family Law Group.
+It is worth arranging a consultation with an attorney at Pollack Law Group, P.C.
 We won't try to talk you into hiring us.
-We'll give you straight answers and even point you to a law firm we work closely with, Massachusetts Flat-Fee Divorce Attorneys.
+We'll give you straight answers.

 Contact Us for Information on Uncontested Divorce and Flat-Fee Divorce